progmaticltd/homebox/docs/maintenance.md

 ## Connecting on your server

-To connect on your server, you can use SSH to administer it, like doing your packages update.
+To connect to your server, you can use SSH to administer it, like doing your packages updates.

 ## Adding or updating user accounts

-At this date, there is no web interface or graphical user interface included to update the add, remove or edit user accounts.
+So far, there is no web interface or graphical user interface included to add, remove or edit user accounts.
 Maybe a web interface will be added later.
-In the mean time, here some procedures you can follow.
+In the mean time, here are some procedures you can follow.

 ### Changing passwords